Hydroviv's 2020 PFAS Update

 Analies Dyjak, M.A. | Policy Nerd

-As more and more communities around the country are detecting PFAS in their drinking water systems, residents and city officials are working to figure out how to respond.
-We wanted to provide an update as to what’s going on with PFAS contamination in the nations drinking water.
+The Environmental Working Group (EWG) recently updated its map of PFAS effected communities, which includes an extensive list of new cities.
+Residents, city and state officials, and the federal government are working to figure out how to respond.
+We wanted to provide an update as to what’s going on with PFAS contamination in the nation's drinking water.

 What Are PFAS And Why Are They Dangerous?